For photography students worldwide

 The ten shortlisted students are each given a Sony camera to shoot a new series of images to answer a second brief.
 From this work, one overall Student Photographer of the Year is chosen and receives €30,000 worth of Sony digital imaging equipment for his or her institution.

-Sergi Villanueva, Spain - 2019 Student Photographer of the Year
+Ioanna Sakellaraki, Student Photographer of the Year 2020

-*A program refers to a formalized photography course/credit/module/foundation which is taught at higher education level, within a diploma/Bachelor of Arts/Master of Arts curriculum.
+*A programme refers to a formalized photography course/credit/module/foundation which is taught at higher education level, within a diploma/Bachelor of Arts/Master of Arts curriculum.

 - Student Photographer of the Year receives €30,000 worth of Sony digital imaging equipment for his or her institution and inclusion in the Sony World Photography Awards Exhibition at Somerset House, London